Communities know best.

 STF Partners provide a nuanced, community-based approach to their interventions.
 This means that while each STF Scholar may have a slightly different educational experience, each is equipped with the skills she needs to survive and thrive in her environment.

 We invest in locally-led leadership with a multi-pronged approach:

 Capacity-building assistance to report impact and troubleshoot obstacles

 Direct training at our annual Girls First conference in East Africa

 While we have a limited number of funding partners, we have created a knowledge-sharing community for organizations working for and with girls worldwide.
 If you’re an NGO looking to put girls at the center of your work, sign up here to join.

 Through a rigorous process!
 When we are looking to expand, we put out a call for partner applications in countries of interest.
 STF will have a preliminary conversation with a potential NGO partner, and if our values and shared needs align, an extensive written application will be completed, followed by a series of interviews over Skype or phone.
 Potential partners also submit financials as well as references, and our team will often do a site visit before officially adding them to the network.
 All STF Partners share our philosophy for comprehensive, quality education and embrace the programming and support that the She’s the First network provides.

-How can I apply to be part of the STF network of partners?
+How can I apply to be part of the STF Girls First Network?

 How are STF Scholars selected?